d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/exponential-family-version1.md

 # Exponential Family
 :label:`sec_exp_family`

-Constructing and optimizing an objective function is crucial in deep learning.
-As we may allude when discussing linear regression in :numref:`sec_linear_regression` and softmax regression in :numref:`sec_softmax_regression`, we normally use methods such as maximum likelihood estimation (:numref:`sec_maximum_likelihood`) to find

 Exponential family plays a crucial role in deep learning optimization.

-The objection functions of

-are two commonly used examples for  exponential family.
+Without carefully constructing the distribution of exponential family, there won't be any objective function constructing by maximum likelihood estimation :numref:`sec_maximum_likelihood`, nor optimizing the objection.
+The objection functions of linear regression in :numref:`sec_linear_regression` and softmax regression in :numref:`sec_softmax_regression` are two commonly used examples for  exponential family.
 In this section, we will dive into the fundamental of exponential family.